-Name your connection – Enter the IBM Direct Link Service Key (copied in step 1).
+Connection Name – Enter the IBM Direct Link Service Key (copied in step 1).

 Rate Limit – This is the speed of your connection.
 Match the speed you selected for the IBM Direct Link (50 Mbps, 100 Mbps, 200 Mbps, 500 Mbps, 1 Gbps, 2 Gbps, or 5 Gbps).